 Racism is systemic and endemic in America.
 As a result, African Americans have been a a disadvantage when it comes to accumulating wealth compared to caucasians.

 Now let’s look at the Economic Policy Institute data for median and average wealth for Whites and Blacks.
-The average wealth for African Americans is $95,261 and the median wealth for African Americans is just $11,030.
+The average net worth for African Americans is $95,261 and the median net worth for African Americans is just $11,030.

 Racial Makeup Of Personal Finance Readers

 Let’s start with education data using this site, which gets over 1 million visitors a month.
 Financial Samurai was started in 2009.
 Here are the results of a survey about race filled out by over 3,000 people.

 - Financial Samurai’s readership is 35% Asian versus 6% for the US population as a whole.

 - There is a 5.3% underrepresentation of African American readers (7% FS readers are Black vs. 12.3% of US population),